 Career Options

-Upon graduation, students will meet the basic qualifications to apply for the American Fisheries Society’s Associate Fisheries Professional certification, and later the Certified Fisheries Professional certification following professional experience, providing competitive credentials in today’s job market.
-Students will be prepared to seek employment in a variety of careers spanning government agencies, such as Texas Parks and Wildlife and the U.S. Fish and Wildlife Service, or private aquaculture operations.
+Upon graduation, students are qualified to apply for the American Fisheries Society’s Associate Fisheries Professional certification.
+After gaining professional experience, former students can later earn the title of American Fisheries Society Certified Fisheries Professional.
+Graduates of Aquaculture and Fisheries track are qualified for a variety of careers spanning government agencies, such as Texas Parks and Wildlife and the U.S. Fish and Wildlife Service, or private aquaculture operations.

 Contact Us